YYx00xZZ/remote-watering-arduino/docs/examples/auto-water.md

 ```

 Also we have to define the function for reading sensors' values.
 It will be used in the loop, so it is important to mark that we have to set a little delay between readings, otherwise personally I experienced poor performance.
+For each sensor; we read its value, map it to percents and assign the new value to variable

 ```c++ linenums="189" hl_lines="16 22 28 34"
 void read_value()